 - Excellent backup capacity

-- Comes pre-assembled, easy to install
+- Comes pre-assembled, easy to use and install

 - Quiet operation